GridProtectionAlliance/openHistorianGrafanaAlarmPanel/docs/Settings.md

 ![Settings Overview](./img/Settings.PNG)

+* **Filter by Device**: If this is enabled the Panel can be filtered by device name.
+Any devices not matching the filter are not shown in the panel.
+If this option is disabled the filtering is done by Device Groups as available in `v.2.7` of the OpenHistorian.
 * **Device Name Filter**: This filterexpression is used to filter the devices shown on the panel.
 If the expression is left blank all devices are shown.
 The expression is based on [REGEX](https://regexr.com/) and is applied to the device names.
 For instance if only devices starting with `GPA- ` should be shown the expression would be `$GPA- `.
 Note that it is possible to use [Grafana Templating Variables](https://grafana.com/docs/grafana/latest/reference/templating/) in this Field.
+* **Use Regex**: This option is only available if `Filter by Device` is not selected.
+If this option is enabled the Device Groups are filtered using a REGEX expressions similar to that in the `Device Name Filter`.
+If this option i sdisabled a list of available deviceGroups is displayed to select from.

 ### openPDC adapter Settings
 In addition to the Grafana panel there is a number of settings in the [openPDC Action Adapter](./Setup.md) that has to run on the associated openPDC to ensure the panel works.